davew-msft/MLOps-E2E/README.md

 2. Navigate to the folder `MLonBigData\setup` If using **Windows Explorer** you can launch the command prompt by going to the address bar and typing `cmd` (for the Windows command prompt) or `bash` (for the Linux command prompt assuming it is installed already) and type `az --version` to check the installation.
 Look for the `parameters-mlbigdata.json` file you cloned during the Prerequisites above.

 3. When you logged in to the CLI in step 1 above you will see a json list of all the Azure account you have access to.
 Run `az account show` to see you current active account.
 Run `az account list -o table` if you want to see all of you Azure account in a table.
 If you would like to switch to another Azure account run `az account set --subscription <your SubscriptionId>` to set the active subcription.
-Run `az group create -n mlbigdata -l southcentralus` to create a resource group called `mlbigdata`.
+Run `az group create -n mlbigdata -l southeastasia` to create a resource group called `mlbigdata`.

 4. Next run the following command to provision the Azure resources:
 ```